 Most smartphones come with a pair of earphones as an additional accessory.
-A lot of people might be happy with these, and you'll generally be okay if you use them only for phone calls or some radio.
+A lot of people might be happy with these and you'll be too if you use them only for phone calls or some radio.
 However, if you use your phone for music, you'll most likely be unhappy with the bundled pair.
 That's where our services come in.

-This price category is perfect for those looking for a substantial upgrade without spending the big chunk of money.
+This price category is perfect for those looking for a substantial upgrade without spending a big chunk of money.

 This list has been compiled with the help of users as well as our in-house experts.